Pipeline, Proposals, and Follow-ups

 Pipeline Stages for Different Business Models

-There is no universal sales pipeline.
+In practice, there is no universal sales pipeline.
 A consultancy selling six-figure projects has a fundamentally different sales motion from an e-commerce company processing hundreds of small orders.
 The pipeline stages need to reflect this reality.

 Professional Services